occampos/Global_Happiness_Analysis/README.md

 | *Visual 26; Happiness score and Perception of Corruption plotted by country for all recorded years, <br> illustrating a negative correaltion of -0.43* |

 <p>&nbsp;</p>

+### How do countries that maintain consistent levels of happiness differ from those where happiness levels constantly change?

 Variance describes the spread of a set of values in a dataset.
 It quantifies how far numbers in a dataset are from the mean and provides insight into the degree to which data points differ from one another.
 To help understand what drives an increase in happiness in a country, I divided the nations into two groups: those with the highest variance (indicating unstable happiness) and those with the lowest variance (indicating stable happiness).
 Visual 27 compares the Happiness Score of those groups with the global average over time.
 It can be seen that countries with the most variance have a higher average happiness than both the global average and countries with the least variance.
 This supports that as a country reaches a certain level of happiness it is likely to maintain that happiness.